-This hearty, sweet and smoky pineapple chipotle chili has a bit of a kick to it and has 2 secret ingredients that gives it a full-bodied more rounded and nuttier flavour.
+This hearty, sweet and smoky pineapple chipotle chili has a bit of a kick to it and has two secret ingredients that give it a full-bodied more rounded and nuttier flavor.
 Can you guess what it is?

 With chili, everyone has a preference.
 Some like it sweet, some like it meaty, some like it spicy - you get the idea.

 - Spicy & Smoky - The chipotle in adobo sauce gives this a very nice smoky flavor but also makes it VERY spicy as well.
 If you're not a fan of spiciness, use half the amount in the recipe to maintain a bit if the spiciness and smokiness.